Kmaina32/La-Quinta-Hotel-Suites/README.md

-# Firebase Studio
+# La Quita Hotel & Suites

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project for the La Quita Hotel & Suites booking website, built in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

-       Run firebase login to authenticate.
-Run firebase deploy --only firestore:rules to deploy the rules.